vinc3m1/DragSortAdapter/README.md

 public abstract int getPositionForId(long id);

-// this needs to re-order the positions **live** during dragging public abstract void move(int fromPosition, int toPosition);
+// this needs to re-order the positions **live** during dragging public abstract boolean move(int fromPosition, int toPosition);

-public void onDrop() { /* not required but you probably want to override this to save the re-ordering after drop event */ }
+// not required but you probably want to override this to save the re-ordering after drop event public void onDrop() { }
 ```

 Set adapter in code: